Cross-platform C SDK logo

 http_response_size ()

-Returns the number of response headers from an HTTP request.
+Returns the number of response headers for an HTTP request.

 uint32_t